-We stand with the community and our agency partners at California State Parks in heeding the advice of public health officials in doing what we can to slow the spread of COVID-19.
+We stand with the community and our agency partners at California State Parks in continuing to heed the advice of public health officials in doing what we can to slow the spread of COVID-19.
 The safety of our guests and team members is always our top priority.

 Big Basin: Biggest Stand of Old Growth Redwoods